verdaux/BookNotes/Phrases/Impressors.md

 - [ ] I used to envy myself, in the pit of my misery.
 - [ ] I wanna take that cheese and do terrible things to it.
 - [ ] Somebody is getting gently laid tonight.
+- [ ] Also known as your new best friend